xy-su/xy-su.github.io/index.md

 }
 </style>

-# <span class="highlight">Xinyu Su</span>
+# <span class="highlight">Xinyu Su, Ph.D.</span>

-_PhD Candidate, Computing and Information Systems, University of Melbourne_

-I am a PhD candidate at the **University of Melbourne**, supervised by
+I received my PhD degree in computer science at the **University of Melbourne** in 2025, supervised by
-A/Prof Jianzhong Qi, Prof Egemen Tanin, Prof Majid Sarvi, and Dr Feng Liu.
+A/Prof Jianzhong Qi, Prof Egemen Tanin, Prof Majid Sarvi, and A/Prof Feng Liu.
 My research focuses on accurate spatial–temporal data mining under noisy and incomplete data conditions.

 From 2018 – 2020, I completed my MSc in Applied Statistics at the **School of Data Science, Fudan University**, under the supervision of Prof Xiangyang Xue and Prof Bin Li, where I worked on computer vision.